-C-Section Care After Birth: What you need to know?
+C-section care after birth: What do you need to know?

 Coughing/ sneezing and getting out of bed can be painful for the first few weeks.
 To help reduce this pain and support your wound during these activities, try to apply a gentle pressure with a towel or a small pillow over the incision.
 Mothers are often concerned that pain relief will mask their symptoms and they will push too hard however we have found this not to be the case.
 Pain relief is there to help you with your recovery and allow you to move in a more natural pattern, therefore avoiding secondary complications.
 We as physio’s encourage you to take the medication as you required in line with the doctor prescribed recommendations.